-I’ve seen time and time again, organizations add an AI-based prediction or recommendation, only to find that users don’t trust it.
-When they don’t trust it, they don’t take action and, worse, may dismiss or discount the value of subsequent predictions.
+I’ve seen it time and time again.
+Organizations add AI-based predictions and recommendations to their sales processes, only to find reluctant teams that don’t have trust in artificial intelligence (AI).
+And when users don’t trust, they won’t heed a new recommendation or process, and they won’t take action.
+Even worse, new and misaligned users may dismiss or discount the value of subsequent predictions.

-- Are you embedding AI in existing systems & workflows?
+- Are you embedding AI in existing systems and workflows?

 - Do those workflows need to change?